Platform Vision β

 We accomplish this through a Hybrid Rules/AI Engine.
 Pure GenAI is too unpredictable for DOT compliance and accounting; pure rules engines are too rigid for modern UX.
 By layering an AI Agent UX on top of a deterministic rules engine (e.g., calculating EU-561 rest hours), we achieve structural integrity and creative flexibility.

-| Agent | What It Does (The Hybrid approach) | Timeframe |
+| Agent | What It Does | Timeframe |

 |---|---|---|

-| Upload Agent | Analyzes supplier PDFs (LLM), maps it to strict DB templates (Rules), drops it in a human-review queue. | [v0.2] |
+| Upload Agent | Analyzes supplier PDFs (LLM), maps them to strict DB templates (Rules), drops them in a human-review queue. | [v0.2] |

 | Compliance Copilot | Monitors EU-561 hours in the background (Rules Engine).
-Flags an issue and suggests a schedule rearrangement (AI Copilot). | [v0.2] |
+Flags issues and suggests schedule rearrangements (AI Copilot). | [v0.2] |

 | Crisis Agent | Detects a delay via telematics data.
 Automatically drafts a passenger SMS update and recalculates driver compliance. | [future] |